 Dr. S. Jean Emans, Co-Director and Co-Founder

-Dr. Emans is a Professor of Pediatrics at the Harvard Medical School, Chief Emeritus of the Division of Adolescent/Young Adult Medicine, and the Director of the Office of Faculty Development at Children’s Hospital Boston.
-She is the author of several textbooks, including Pediatric and Adolescent Gynecology (5th edition, 2005), and more than 150 medical articles.
+Dr. Emans is the Mary Ellen Avery Professor of Pediatrics at the Harvard Medical School, Chief Emeritus of the Division of Adolescent/Young Adult Medicine, and the Director of the Office of Faculty Development at Boston Children’s Hospital.
+She is the author of several textbooks, including Pediatric and Adolescent Gynecology (7th edition, 2019), and more than 200 medical articles.
 She has lectured extensively around the world on many reproductive health topics.
-Dr. Emans oversees the operation of the CYWH, edits all of our health guides and moderates our monthly PCOS chats.
+She is a Past President of the North American Society of Pediatric and Adolescent Gynecology.
+Dr. Emans oversees the operation of the CYWH, edits all of our health guides and has directed two courses each years for medical clinicians.
 In 2006, she was honored with the American Academy of Pediatrics (AAP) Adele Dellenbaugh Hofmann Adolescent Health Award.
+Dr. Emans has been honored with the 2006 American Academy of Pediatrics (AAP) Adele Dellenbaugh Hofmann Adolescent Health Award, the 2009 HMS William Silen Lifetime Achievement in Mentoring Award, and the 2011 Outstanding Achievement in Adolescent Medicine Award from the Society for Adolescent Health and Medicine (SAHM), the highest honor in Adolescent Medicine.
 Dr. Emans feels passionately about empowering girls about their health.

 Dr. Marc R. Laufer, Co-Director and Co-Founder

-Dr. Laufer is the Chief of Gynecology at Children’s Hospital Boston, a reproductive endocrinologist at the Brigham and Women’s Hospital, and Associate Professor of Obstetrics, Gynecology, and Reproductive Biology at Harvard Medical School.
+Dr. Laufer is the Chief of Gynecology at Boston Children’s Hospital, a reproductive endocrinologist at the Brigham and Women’s Hospital, and Professor of Obstetrics, Gynecology, and Reproductive Biology at Harvard Medical School.
 He is the past president of the North American Society of Pediatric Adolescent Gynecology, and the past chair of the American College of Obstetricians and Gynecologist’s Adolescent Health Committee.
 Dr. Laufer has conducted research and published extensively, lectured internationally, and is the co-author of 4th and 5th edition of Pediatric and Adolescent Gynecology.
 Dr. Laufer is recognized internationally for his expertise in pediatric and adolescent gynecology, reproductive endocrinology, endometriosis, reconstructive surgery for congenital anomalies of the reproductive tract, and gynecologic surgery.
-Dr. Laufer is an advisor to the Endometriosis Association and moderates our MRKH and Endometriosis chats each month.
+Dr. Laufer is an advisor to the Endometriosis Association and has provided his expertise for the staff to host our MRKH and Endometriosis chats each month.
 He has been recognized by numerous organizations with awards for being an excellent doctor.

 Phaedra Thomas is a nurse educator, experienced project leader, and lead author and editor of our curricula and health guides.
-As Co-Director of the Center for Young Women’s Health, she coordinates the Children’s Hospital League’s Resource Center, the Youth Advisory Program, and the Peer Mentoring Program.
+During her more than 20 years as Co-Director of the Center for Young Women’s Health, she has coordinated the Children’s Hospital League’s Resource Center, the Youth Advisory Program, and the Peer Mentoring Program.
+She has overseen the two conferences for teen girls and their families on Endometriosis and on MRKH.
 In 2003 Phaedra received the David Weiner Award for her leadership and innovations in teen health.
 She is passionate about empowering teen girls and young women to understand and take the best possible care of their heath.

 Katrina Smith, RD, LDN, Dietitian

 Katrina Smith is a Clinical Nutritionist specializing in adolescent nutrition issues.
 Her areas of expertise include eating disorders, overweight and obesity, body image, polycystic ovary syndrome, and peer education.
 She trained in the LEAH (Leadership Education in Adolescent Health) program at Boston Children’s Hospital.
-In addition to writing and editing guides for the Center for Young Women’s Health, she sees patients in the Adolescent Clinic at Boston Children’s Hospital.
+In addition to writing and editing guides for the Center for Young Women’s Health, she sees patients in the Adolescent Clinic at Boston Children’s Hospital, including the HAPPENS program to provide teaching to HIV+ youth on nutrition.

 Katy Doughty, Media Coordinator